|2013 LABL Fall / Winter Season Information!

 NEW PLAYERS: It COSTS you NOTHING to join our Free Agent / Pool Player list, and by signing up, your INFO will be made available to ALL of our managers.
 Signing up for the Free Agent / Pool Player list online is simple: just click JOIN LABL and fill out the form.
 If you get picked up by a team, great!
 If not, don't worry, things change during the season and you may get a call from a team in need later on.
 And, the league either tries to place free agents to teams in need, or holds tryouts before each new season (held twice a year - spring and fall) for players that are still looking for a team, and have not found one.
+There is no charge to tryout for the LABL, but attending our tryouts is no guarantee you will be drafted onto a team.
 To all of you who might be thinking of getting back into the game, we echo the National slogan of MSBL: Don't go Soft, Play Hardball!!

 - Divisional playoff and Championship games (for players/teams that qualify).
-Top 4 teams in each division qualify for playoffs.
-Most summer championship games are played at college and minor league stadiums.
+In most divisions, the top 4 teams in each division qualify for playoffs.
+Championship games are played on the best fields available.